wechaty/getting-started/README.md

 # Wechaty

-This repo provides information about the organisation Wechaty and its tools.
+This repo provides information about the organisation Wechaty.
 You can find out who we are, what we do and most importantly, how we work and how you can contribute.

 ## What is Wechaty?